FAQs

 When I specify items does the maximum amount payable under the section increase?

-No. The maximum amount payable under Section 3.
-Luggage, Money and Replacement Travel Documents remains the same even if you nominate items for extended cover.
+No. The maximum amount payable under Benefit C: Luggage, personal belongings and travel documents remains the same even if you nominate items for extended cover.

 Is sporting equipment covered?

-Yes, sporting equipment is covered but there is no cover for damage to sporting equipment whilst in use.
+Yes, sporting equipment is covered but there is no cover for damage to sporting equipment or bicycles whilst in use.

 Can I specify sporting equipment under the policy?

-No. Sporting equipment cannot be specified under your policy.
+No. Bicycles and sporting equipment cannot be specified under your policy.

 What should I do if I am considering cancelling a trip?